 Test your MIDI connection in Audio MIDI Setup on Mac

-After you set up a MIDI device, you can test the connection by sending MIDI information to and from the device.
+After you set up a MIDI device, you can use MIDI Studio to test the connection by sending MIDI information to and from the device.

-In the Audio MIDI Setup app on your Mac, choose Window > Show MIDI Studio, then click the Test MIDI Setup button in the MIDI Studio toolbar.
+In the Audio MIDI Setup app on your Mac, choose Window > Show MIDI Studio.

-To test a MIDI interface’s MIDI Out port, click the down arrow on the device icon in the configuration pane.
-This highlights the output port icon and sends a MIDI signal to your device.
+Test the MIDI Out port: On the device icon, click the down arrow (the Out port).
+This highlights the arrow and sends a MIDI signal to your device.

 If your device has status lights for data transmission, the light for the port you clicked should illuminate.
 If your device is properly connected for audio output and it’s set up to receive on the MIDI channel that Audio MIDI Setup is broadcasting on, the device also makes a sound.

-Click the Test MIDI Setup button to turn off test mode.
+When you’ve finished testing, click the Test MIDI Setup button in the toolbar to turn off test mode.